maelle/simplymaelle/content/post/2017-01-24-kervillebourg.md

 ---
-layout: post
+title: French places and a sort of resolution
-title: 'French places and a sort of resolution'
+slug: content/post/2017-01-24-kervillebourg
-comments: true
+comments: yes
 ---

 # Sort of introduction to this post and hopefully the next ones